plast-lab/doop/README.md

 ## Getting Started

 At its core, Doop is a collection of various analyses expressed in the form of Datalog rules--more specifically *LogiQL*, a Datalog dialect developed by [LogicBlox](http://www.logicblox.com/).
 As such, a core dependency is the commercial LogicBlox Datalog engine.
-You can [request an academic license for the LogicBlox engine](http://www.logicblox.com/learn/academic-license-request-form/).
+You can [request an academic licence for the LogicBlox engine](http://www.logicblox.com/learn/academic-license-request-form/).
 Currently, Doop supports versions 3.9 and 3.10.

 For trouble-free configuration: